Loreto Baja with Kids: Mexico's Best-Kept Family Beach Secret

 Where Even Is Loreto?

-When to Visit Loreto with Kids
+When to Visit With Kids

 The Five Islands of Loreto Bay

 The headline experience is taking a panga (small motor boat) out to the islands.
 The most family-friendly is Coronado Island, a 30-minute ride from town with a long crescent of white-sand beach, calm shallows perfect for toddlers, and easy snorkeling along the rocks at the south end.
 Half-day tours run about 700-1,200 pesos per person and include drinks and snacks.
 Carmen Island is bigger and farther out, with sea lions to swim with at Punta Lobos and dolphin sightings on the way over.
 We did Coronado on our first trip and it was the best beach day our family has ever had in Mexico.
+Matty asked when we were coming back before we even got back to the hotel.

 Pack a kids snorkel mask - the boats provide adult gear but kids sizes are inconsistent.
 Bring reef-safe mineral sunscreen because the marine park is strict about chemical sunscreens.
+They will check.

 The Town: Walkable, Safe, Wildly Underrated

 The Loreto historic center is one of the most walkable family destinations in Baja.
 The cobblestone main street (Calle Salvatierra) connects the malecon to the 17th-century Mission San Javier church, lined with bakeries, ice cream shops, and family restaurants.
 Kids can roam the plaza freely while you sit at an outdoor cafe.
 Saturday night is family night - locals walk, eat helado, and the town band sometimes plays.
+It is the kind of town where my abuela would feel at home.

 The malecon itself is two miles long with playgrounds, public art, and shaded benches.
 Sunset over the islands is spectacular and free.
 Bring a collapsible water bottle - the desert sun catches up fast and there are filtered water stations at most hotels.

-Beach Days: Where to Swim From the Beach
+Beach Days From the Beach

 Playa Notri

-Eight miles south of town, this is the locals beach - a long sandy crescent with palapas you can rent for the day, calm shallow water, and a few seafood shacks.
+Eight miles south of town, this is the locals beach - long sandy crescent with palapas you can rent for the day, calm shallow water, a few seafood shacks.
 Bring everything because there are no big restaurants.
 About 50 pesos for parking.

 Playa Juncalito